Watch Science Channel Live Stream Online

 Watch Science Channel for free (sort of)…

-There are a select number of episodes that anyone can watch on the Science Channel website without a cable subscription.
-Go to the “Shows” section along the top menu and choose “View All Shows”.
+There are a small number of episodes that anyone can watch on the Science Channel website without a cable subscription.
+Go to the Shows section along the top menu to see what’s available.

 How can I activate the Science Channel Go app?

 You’ll need to activate the Science Channel Go app with a cable subscription or a live TV streaming service like Philo to unlock a full catalog of on-demand shows and the Science Channel live stream.

 App authentication can be useful for when you’re on the road.
 But I’ve found that the on-demand library within a live TV streaming service has many of the same episodes available on-demand.